 Preparation for calculus: polynomial, absolute value, radical, rational, exponential, logarithmic, and trigonometric functions and their graphs; analytic geometry, polar coordinates.
+Successful completion of MATH 176 is equivalent to the successful completion of MATH 170 and 175.
 Maximum of 7 units can be earned for successfully completing any combination of MATH 170, 175, 176.

-178 CALCULUS FOR BUSINESS, SOCIAL AND BEHAVIORAL SCIENCES 4 UNITS
+178 CALCULUS FOR BUSINESS, SOCIAL AND BEHAVIORAL SCIENCES 4 UNITS C-ID MATH 140